madsl/Pro-IntelliMouse-Control-Panel/README.md

 - [ ] Custom LOD Calibration

 ## Install
-Installing the control panel is simple, simply download one of the pre-built binaries and you're good to go.
+Installing the control panel is simple for most operating systems, follow the instructions outlined below in the development header.

-* Windows
-* macOS
-* Debian
 * Gentoo
   * Resides in the [fol4](https://gitlab.com/madsl/fol4) overlay
   * You can install the program by doing: